Skip to article frontmatterSkip to article content

 In addition to basic data entry, spreadsheets offer a wide range of features, including formatting options and the ability to create charts, making them versatile tools for data analysis and presentation.

-Example: Relational Data Model
+Example: Relational Databases

 The Document Data Model, commonly exemplified by JSON (JavaScript Object Notation), organizes data as key-value pairs within structured documents.
 This flexible, text-based format is widely used for data interchange between systems, particularly in web applications and APIs.